Capital punishment in Saudi Arabia

-The death penalty is a legal punishment in Saudi Arabia.
+Capital punishment is a legal punishment in Saudi Arabia.
 Most executions in the country are carried out by decapitation (beheading).
 Saudi Arabia is the only country that still uses this method.
-Capital punishment is used both for offenders of lethal crimes and non-lethal crimes (including drug offenses, "sorcery", and "witchcraft"), as well as juvenile offenders.
-Among those executed are individuals charged with non-lethal terrorism, a charge that has been used against individuals who participated in protests against the authoritarian regime in Saudi Arabia.
+Capital punishment is used both for people charged with lethal crimes and people charged with non-lethal crimes (including drug offenses, sexual offenses, "sorcery", and "witchcraft").
+Over two-thirds of those executed are charged with non-lethal drug offenses.
+Also among those executed are individuals charged with non-lethal terrorism, a charge that has been used against individuals who participated in protests against the authoritarian regime in Saudi Arabia.

 Death sentences are almost exclusively based on the system of judicial sentencing discretion (tazir), following the classical principle of avoiding Sharia-prescribed (hudud) penalties when possible.
 In response to a 1970s rise in violent crime, these sentences increased.
-This paralleled similar developments in the U.S. and mainland China in the late 20th century.
+This paralleled similar developments in the United States and mainland China in the late 20th century.

 A central square in the Kingdom's capital, Riyadh, became known in the West as "Chop-Chop Square" due to public executions there.

-The kingdom executed at least 158 people in 2015, at least 154 in 2016, at least 146 in 2017, 149 in 2018, 184 in 2019, 69 in 2020, 196 in 2022, 172 in 2023 and 345 in 2024.
+The kingdom executed at least 158 people in 2015, at least 154 in 2016, at least 146 in 2017, 149 in 2018, 184 in 2019, 69 in 2020, 196 in 2022, 172 in 2023, 345 in 2024, and 356 in 2025.

 In 2022, Saudi Arabia executed more people than in any year over the previous three decades.
 The largest known mass execution in the country's history was carried out on March 12 that year, when 81 people were executed, including seven Yemenis and one Syrian.
 In 2024, executions reached a new high of 345, almost exactly doubling the 172 executions carried out in 2023.
 In the first half of 2025, 180 executions took place.
+The Guardian reported that 2025 had more executions than last year.
+Analysts have largely attributed the increase in executions to Saudi Arabia's "war on drugs", with 243 executions in 2025 being for drug-related offenses alone.

 Method

 Saudi Arabia has a criminal justice system based on Shari'ah.
-Execution is usually carried out by beheading with a sword, but may occasionally be performed by shooting or firing squad.
+Execution is usually carried out by beheading with a sword, but may occasionally be performed by firing squad.

 Sentences are primarily given on confession.
 Human Rights Watch says the majority of people are tortured to obtain confession and courts have not investigated it.
-As of April 2020, minors who commit crimes will no longer face execution when they turn 18, and would instead face a maximum of 10 years in juvenile detention facility.
+As of April 2020, minors under 18, who commit crimes will no longer face execution when they turn 18, and would instead face a maximum of 10 years in a juvenile detention facility.

 A 2018 report by the European Saudi Organization for Human Rights (ESOHR) asserts that the number of beheadings in the kingdom during the first quarter of 2018 rose by over 70 percent compared to the same period in 2017.
 2024 was the year with the highest number of beheadings in several decades (330).